JacksonDoley/Group-33-Advanced-Secure-Protocol-Design-Implementation-Project/README.md

 This project was developed as part of an advanced secure programming assignment to illustrate common security flaws in communication systems.

 ## Disclaimer
 We have thoroughly tested the code to the best of our ability.
 However, we cannot guarantee it is completely error-free.
 Any remaining bugs or issues are unintentional, and we appreciate your understanding if any are discovered post-submission.

-This type of disclaimer helps manage expectations by acknowledging potential issues without assuming liability for any errors.
-It’s similar to “errors and omissions” disclaimers used in many industries, which protect against unintended mistakes in content or work​.
+This is due to certain circumstances resulting in the group's last minute creation.